 Your needs and wants are different.
 Your talents are uniquely yours.
 You do some things better than other people; other people do some things better than you.
 The emotional baggage, financial challenges, and personal obligations you carry are lighter or heavier.

-Learn from other traveler experiences but don’t compare the job loss or job search journey.
+Learn from other traveler experiences but do not compare the job loss or job search journey.
 Your potholes, mud-traps, scenic overlooks, and ah-ha moments will be yours.
 See them for what they are.
 Rest when you need to rest.
-And when you do, heed where you’ve been, noting the progress you’re making one day at a time.
+And when you do, heed where you have been, noting the progress you’re making one day at a time.

 Your career prosperity path is yours alone.
 Sometimes it may feel lonely and overwhelming; sometimes insightful and awakening.
 But the bottom-line is this: every day there’s only one need for you to remember: just continue.